Experimental hearing loss drug fails to show benefit in clinical trial

-The discovery is an important step toward reversing sensorineural hearing loss, one of the most common forms of hearing loss among the 48 million Americans who report some degree of hearing impairment.
+Trials are an important contribution to research on reversing certain types of sensorineural hearing loss, one of the most common forms of hearing loss among the 48 million Americans who report some degree of hearing impairment.

 Specifically, sensorineural hearing loss is caused by damage to hair cells of the inner ear and/or the auditory nerve that connects the ear to the brain.
-Damage can be caused by the aging process and from either a one-time or prolonged exposure to excessive noise.
+Damage can be caused by genetic disorders, the aging process and/or from either a one-time or prolonged exposure to excessive noise.
 Learn more about how we hear and the auditory system.

-Currently, sensorineural hearing loss is treated with hearing aids or cochlear implants, which work with an individual’s remaining sense of hearing to amplify sounds.
-Although today’s digital hearing devices are more effective than they were ten years ago, they do not restore the sense of hearing to its normal state.
+Currently, sensorineural hearing loss is typically treated with hearing aids or cochlear implants, which work with a person's remaining sense of hearing to amplify sounds.
+Although today’s digital hearing devices are more effective than they were years ago, they do not restore the sense of hearing to its normal state.